FooSoft/yomichan-anki/README.md

 Yomichan can be downloaded from the its [Anki shared addon page](https://ankiweb.net/shared/info/934748696).
 There is an automatic update checker included in the plugin that (unless you disabled it in options) will notify you when new versions become available.
-Developers can also clone the [repository on GitHub](https://github.com/FooSoft/yomichan-chrome-ext), assuming that they have [Git LFS](https://git-lfs.github.com/) installed and have initialized the included submodules after pulling down the main project.
+Developers can also clone the [repository on GitHub](https://github.com/FooSoft/yomichan-chrome-ext); be aware that [Git LFS](https://git-lfs.github.com/) is required for downloading the included Japanese data files.

 ## Usage ##